- Application Policies and Procedures

 May I send supporting documents before submitting an application?

 Although we recommend that you submit supporting materials through the Supplementary Media page on the online application, we will accept mailed documents if they cannot be submitted online.
 Supporting materials received will be held until the application is submitted.

-May my supporting documents, such as letters of recommendation, transcripts, GRE or TOEFL scores, etc., arrive after the application deadline date?
+May my supporting documents, such as letters of recommendation, GRE or TOEFL scores, etc., arrive after the application deadline date?